Bertie Beetle

 Bertie Beetle is a small chocolate bar manufactured by Nestlé.
 It consists of a chocolate coated bar containing small pieces of honeycomb that is shaped like an anthropomorphised beetle.
 It was originally created as a way to use up honeycomb left over from the production of Violet Crumble bars.
 Originally manufactured in Australia, today they are manufactured in a factory in New Zealand.

 For many years, Bertie Beetles were generally only available to the public in showbags sold at Australian agricultural shows.

 History

 The Bertie Beetle was first produced in 1963 by Hoadley's Chocolates, who were later taken over by the Rowntree Company and became Rowntree Hoadley Ltd (the company was later acquired by Nestlé in 1988).
 Intended to rival MacRobertson's (later Cadbury's) Freddo Frog, it was launched with advertisements featuring VFL footballer Ron Barassi, and was sold in shops until the 1970s.
 At some point after, a deal was made to only sell the chocolate at shows and exhibitions in showbags.

 In 2007, Bertie Beetle multi-packs were briefly available in supermarkets under Nestlé's Willy Wonka sub-brand.
 Bertie Beetles returned to select confectionery stores in 2018.
 In 2019 Peters launched a Bertie Beetle ice cream.

-Bestie Beetle stopped having pieces of honeycomb in them when Nestlé no longer made Violet Crumble, it retains honeycomb flavour.
+Bertie Beetle stopped having pieces of honeycomb in them when Nestlé no longer made Violet Crumble, but it retains honeycomb flavour.